abj247/aria2track/README.md

     --start-frame 0 --end-frame 198 \
     --auto-scale --visualize

-# Full pipeline with per-frame tracking visualization
+# Full pipeline with per-frame tracking visualization (use this most of the times)
 ./run_pipeline.sh \
     --aria-path /path/to/recording \
     --object-name bottle \